What you should know about sexual harassment: Dubai and UAE laws

 • Attempting to have non-consensual penetration with the victim.

-UAE Laws on Sexual Harassment
+UAE Laws On Sexual Harassment

 UAE laws on sexual harassment can be found in the Penal code: Federal Law Number 3 of 1987.
 Articles 358 and 359 of this law details the law’s definition of sexual harassment and the applicable punishments.

-The amendment expanded the legal definition of sexual harassment to include repetitively harassing actions, words or even signs.
+The amendment expanded the legal definition of sexual harassment to include repetitively harassing actions, words, or even signs.
 It also includes actions targeted at coaxing the recipient into responding to the harasser’s sexual desires or those of another person.
 Additionally, the amendment introduced stiffer penalties for sexual harassment.

-Punishment and Penalty on Sexual Harassment
+Punishment And Penalty On Sexual Harassment

 Articles 358 and 359 of the Federal Law Number 3 of 1987 of the UAE penal code outlines the punishments and penalties for sexual harassment.